 Americans aren't getting enough sleep.
 And it's so much of a problem that in 2011 the Centers for Disease Control started calling it an epidemic.

-Most adults need to sleep 7 to 9 hours a night, according to The National Sleep Foundation.
-(The National Institutes of Health often cites 7 to 8.)
+Most adults need to sleep 7 to 8 hours a night, according to the National Institutes of Health.
 And 37 percent of Americans are sleeping less than seven hours on work nights.

 In the short term, undersleeping leads to problems with memory, attention, and — according to the National Highway Traffic Safety Administration — about 100,000 car crashes a year.
 In the long run, sleep deprivation is linked to a host of health problems including cancer, heart disease, obesity, and mood disorders.

 Add those issues to the 60 million or so Americans with bona fide sleep disorders such as sleep apnea and insomnia, and you've got one exceptionally underslept nation.
 Here, in six maps, is the size and scope of America's sleep epidemic:

 1) Americans are sleeping less than Canadians, Mexicans, Germans, and the British

 This poll included six nations, and the US came in at a sorry fifth place.
 US respondents said that they were sleeping about six and a half hours per work night, which put them behind everyone except Japan.
 First place for sleeping the best?
 A tie between the US's northern and southern neighbors: Canada and Mexico.
 But even those winners could use a little more shuteye.
 Depending on whose advice you take, they should be sleeping roughly 25 to 55 minutes more on average.

 2) Lack of sleep is related to trouble concentrating and remembering